 Using the hub-and-spoke model, you have many options for flights per day, but the trip is long (usually a minimum of seven to eight hours).
 Using the point-to-point model, you fly nonstop from Los Angeles to Columbus.

 Flying point-to-point (or nonstop), the trip lasts three-and-a-half hours, and there are fewer flight choices.
 (There are two flights a day on this route.)

 Rarely nowadays; however, it was commonplace in the past that airplanes would make a stop in another city.
 (A flight from Los Angeles to Columbus probably stopped in Chicago or Denver).
-These flights are called direct flights since you do not have to change planes.
-If you change planes, it is called a connecting flight.
+Airlines call these “direct flights” since you do not have to change planes; if you change planes, it is called a connecting flight.

 Consumers (including myself) are often willing to pay more for a nonstop flight than one that requires a connection to avoid the time and hassle of making a connection.